 Employees earn accrued paid leave based on the schedule as outlined in the Employee Handbook.
-Paid leave accrual caps at 450 hours per full time employee.
-Full-time employees who leave employment with the District but still have unused accrued paid leave will be paid for those hours but only up to the cap.
+Paid leave accrual caps at 200 hours per full time employee effective December 31, 2015.
+Full-time and part-time employees who leave employment with the District but still have unused accrued paid leave will be paid for those hours at a rate of 50 cents on the dollar but only up to the cap.